-Course GLY-1114 Title Physical Geology Hours 4 Description A combined lecture and laboratory course that is designed to help students to more thoroughly understand the physical environment and forces that shape our Earth and affect our lives.
+Course Title Hours GLY-1114 Physical Geology 4

+A combined lecture and laboratory course that is designed to help students to more thoroughly understand the physical environment and forces that shape our Earth and affect our lives.
 It primarily covers the relationships of Earth processes and the resultant rocks, minerals, physical features, and natural resources on the Earth's surface and in its subsurface.
 Labs associated with this course include the study of common rocks, minerals, topographic maps and geologic maps.
 GLY-1124 Historical Geology 4 Study of the earth, its history and development and its life, as revealed by the character and fossil content of rock.
-Graphics Course GRA-1143 Title Graphic Communications Hours 3 Description Orthographic projection; instrumental drawing, point, line, plane identities, first and second auxiliaries; computer assisted design and drawing.
-Includes laboratory demonstrations and implementation.
-Three hours lecture.